 The L. pertusa reefs were recognised as a threatened habitat in need for protection by the OSPAR Commission (Rogers, 2013).
 The main threat is the deep-sea trawling of fishing gear, which highly damages the coral.
 Considering the slow growth rate of these reefs, this type of fishing practice is unsustainable.

 Figure 8.
-Distribution of EOV Live Hard Coral Cover in Irish waters according to EMODnet Seabed Habitats (black dots).
+Distribution of EOV Live Hard Coral Cover in Irish waters.
 The meaning of the EUNIS codes here are A6.611: Deep-Sea Lophelia pertusa reefs; A6.75 Carbonate mounds.

 2.2.
 Aquaculture sites